mim1q/MineCells/README.md

 Mine Cells features **new monsters** which attempt to faithfully recreate the look and feel of the original game.

-Keep in mind - some of these are **not yet available in survival mode**.
+Keep in mind - most of these are **not yet available in survival mode**.
 You can summon all of them using creative spawn eggs.

 ![Mine Cells Mobs](https://raw.githubusercontent.com/mim1q/MineCells/main/projectPageAssets/mobs.jpg)